-Party or relevant jurisdiction European Union LIV (England and Walse)

-European Union - UK (England and Wales)
+Party or relevant jurisdiction European Union - UK (England and Wales)

 Title of project Impacts of agricultural contaminants on wild salmonids

-Objective of research project The main objective of the research was to describe the nature and extent of the impact of aquatic contaminants derived from agriculture (e.g. pesticides) on migration and marine survival of salmonid smolts and post-smolts.
+Objective of research The main objective of the research was to describe the nature and extent

+project of the impact of aquatic contaminants derived from agriculture (e.g.

+project pesticides) on migration and marine survival of salmonid smolts and

+post-smolts.

+D: C1

 Brief description of research project Recent research has demonstrated that the freshwater and the marine environments cannot be considered in isolation and that the conditions within the freshwater zone experienced by Atlantic salmon may be critical to their subsequent survival within the sea.
 In particular, exposure of juvenile salmon to a range of sub-lethal concentrations of freshwater contaminants such as pesticides and endocrine-disrupting chemicals (EDCs) may operate to reduce survival in fish once they have emigrated to sea.
 The research project described how freshwater contaminants such as the pesticide atrazine can interfere with the parr-smolt transformation and reduce the ability of the fish to physiologically adapt to saline conditions.
 Laboratory studies have indicated that smolts exposed in freshwater to environmental levels of the pesticide atrazine have reduced levels of gill Na+K+ATPase activity and plasma ion concentrations.
-Subsequent exposure to seawater resulted in poor hypo-osmoregulatory performance and mortality.
+Subsequent exposure to seawater resulted in poor hypoosmoregulatory performance and mortality.
 In addition, modification of the physiological processes involved during smoltification by pesticides may also delay or inhibit smolt migration.
 The results of the studies have been incorporated into existing life-cycle models to determine the impact of freshwater contaminants on salmon at the stock and population level.

 Dates during which research took place April 1999 - April 2004

 Area in which research took place England and Wales

-Estimated number and weight of salmon retained N/A
+Estimated number and N/A

+weight of salmon retained

 Resources

-Estimated cost of the research project £425,000 (over 5 years)
+Estimated cost of the £425,000 (over 5 years)

+research project

 Number of participating

-scientists 6

-Name of coordinating Dr Andy Moore
+scientists Name of coordinating Dr. Andy Moore

-scientist in charge of project
+Name of coordinating scientist in charge of Dr Andy Moore

+project

 Details of research N/A

-vessels, e.g. name, 17/13
+vessels, e.g. name, 17/11

 registration, call sign

 and description of

 vessel

 Type and amount of N/A

 gear and other

 equipment used